gkanogiannis/KMC/README.md

 Some parts of KMC use C++14 features, so you need a compatible C++ compiler, e.g., gcc 4.9+ or clang 3.4+

-After that, you can run make to compile kmc and kmc_dump applications.
+After that, you can run make -f makefile_shared to compile kmc and kmc_dump applications.

 ##### Additional infromation for MAC OS installation